 16. Every intending competitor shall apply for membership by forwarding to the Centre their full name and address together with the annual subscription set by the Association.
 Intending competitors under the age of 18 years who are applying for membership for the first time shall produce a birth certificate or other evidence of age.
 The Centre may in its discretion decline any application.
 Financial membership of the Centre shall be provisionally granted immediately upon application and unless earlier declined shall be deemed accepted 30 days after application without further notification or formality.
-No Centre shall accept an application for membership from any person who resides outside its own district unless such person is present at desires to compete in a and competition being held in the district.
+No Centre shall accept an application for membership from any person who resides outside its own district unless such person is present at desires to compete competition being held in the district.
 Any such application shall as soon as practicable be notified to the Centre in which the member is resident and such notification shall for the purposes of these rules be deemed an application for membership of that Centre as at the date of notification.
 Centres accepting provisional applications from members resident outside the Centre shall not be required to account to the Centre of residence for any subscription received but shall not be entitled to renew the membership of any member resident outside the Centre.
 Members shall be issued with a subscription receipt and certificate of membership each year.
-Competitors applying for Membership for the first time within the last 3 months of the financial year that is during April, May or June shall pay a discounted rate of 50% of the annual subscription set by the organisation.
+Competitors applying for Membership for the first time within the last 3 months of the financial year that is during April, May or June shall pay a discounted rate of 50% of the annual subscription set the organisation.
+Competitors paying the Beginners' Subscription, shall have this deducted from any subsequent membership fee paid within the same financial year.
+Entry into any class other than a Beginners' requires an upgrade membership subscription.